-Welcome to the second week of our Positive Parenting blogging series!
-Today’s topic is Parenting BELIEFS.
+Welcome to the second post in the Positive Parenting blogging series.
+Today’s topic is parenting beliefs.

-Whether you’re the kind of person who is highly aware of the thoughts that are constantly running through your head, or the happily oblivious type (I wish that were me!), if you’re stressing out about parenting, it’s likely that one of 5 thoughts may be playing in your mind and causing you GRIEF!
+Whether you’re the kind of person who is highly aware of the thoughts that are constantly running through your head, or the happily oblivious type (I wish that were me!), if you’re stressing out about parenting, it’s likely that one of five thoughts may be playing in your mind and causing you grief!

-Today’s post will look at these 5 powerful parenting beliefs and how you can change them to make parenting a smoother, less-stressful adventure!
+Today’s post will look at these five powerful parenting beliefs and how you can change them to make parenting a smoother, less-stressful adventure.
 And all in 10 minutes – just about the time it takes to read this post!

 This post includes Amazon Affiliate links.
 For more details, see the Disclosure page.

-Before we talk more about today’s topic, if you haven’t already, you might be interested in reading more about Positive Parenting – the approach that this series is based on.
+Before we jump into today’s topic, if you haven’t already, you might be interested in reading more about Positive Parenting – the approach that this series is based on.

 Let’s get started!

-It can be a great tool to help us as parents (or teachers) become AWARE of how certain thoughts that we have (or beliefs) are negatively affecting our feelings (STRESS!) which of course impact our behaviour (parenting/teaching) with our kids and students.
+It can be a great tool to help us become aware of how certain thoughts that we have are negatively affecting our feelings (STRESS!) which of course impact our behaviour with our kids and students.

-The awesome part about this triangle is that if you CHANGE your thoughts/beliefs, it can significantly change your FEELINGS (decrease STRESS!) and positively change your PARENTING behaviours.
+The awesome part about this triangle is that if you change your thoughts or beliefs, it can significantly change your feelings, decrease stress, and positively change your parenting behaviours.
 Isn’t that cool?

 Here’s an example: Let’s say that you have a preschooler and a new baby at your house and your preschooler has started to hit the baby.

-However, if you change your BELIEF and instead choose to THINK of your older child’s behaviour as a way (however immature and inappropriate) of trying to COMMUNICATE an unmet need or want (likely for your undivided attention), you probably won’t feel so angry.
+However, if you change your belief and instead choose to think of your older child’s behaviour as an unsuccessful strategy for trying to communicate an unmet need or want (likely for your undivided attention), you probably won’t feel so angry.

-Instead you might feel more EMPATHETIC towards the older child.
-Which probably would lead you to act to COMFORT, connect, and reassure that child (and teach them more appropriate ways to express their anger) instead of yelling and wanting to punish.
+Instead you might feel more empathetic towards the older child.
+Which probably would lead you to try to comfort, connect, and reassure that child (and teach them more appropriate ways to express their anger) instead of yelling and wanting to punish.

 Do you see how that simple re-framing of your thoughts can impact how you feel and parent?

-If we PRACTISE noticing our thoughts and replacing them with more helpful & positive ones – it can make parenting a whole lot happier!
+If we practise noticing our thoughts and replacing them with more helpful and positive ones – it can make parenting a whole lot happier!

-What ARE some of the most common BELIEFS then that can cause us GRIEF as parents?
-After talking with friends, fellow parents, and re-reading through all my favourite parenting resources, I found 5 biggies!
+What are some of the most common beliefs then that can cause us grief as parents?
+After talking with friends, fellow parents, and re-reading through all my favourite parenting resources, I found five biggies!

 5 Common Parenting Beliefs that Cause GRIEF!

-Grief Causing Thought #1: My child misbehaves to make me angry/tick me off/upset me/get back at me, etc.
+Grief Causing Thought #1: My child misbehaves to make me angry.

 Some days it’s really hard not to let this thought trickle into your mind.
 Especially if there are more days when your child is misbehaving than when they’re not!